June-Skeeter/FinalProjects_GEOS270/docs/Ideas.md

 ## Mapping Police Violence

-Use this dataset of [Police Involved Deaths in Canada](https://police-involved-deaths-ca.github.io/Data/) to map incidents of police violence in a specific region of your choice.
+Use police  dataset to map incidents of police violence in a specific region of your choice.
 You can choose a province (eg. Saskatchewan), or a specific city (eg. Toronto).
 Use census data to complement the analysis.
 If you choose this project, you can reach out directly to me for more information on the data.

 Possible Analysis to consider
 * Geocoding